Our Services

 Helpful Resources

-Magnesium glycinate can relax muscles and modestly improve sleep if you are low in magnesium or anxious, but it cannot fix a broken sleep-wake cycle; circadian misalignment is a timing issue shaped by light, consistent schedules, and underlying conditions.
-There are several factors to consider.
-See below to understand more.
+Magnesium glycinate may relax muscles and modestly improve sleep if you're magnesium-deficient or anxious, but it cannot fix a broken sleep-wake cycle.
+Circadian rhythm misalignment is a timing issue driven by light exposure, inconsistent schedules, and underlying conditions—not a mineral deficiency.

-Resetting your clock typically requires morning bright light, a steady wake time, reducing evening light, carefully timed low-dose melatonin, CBT-I, and treatment of problems like sleep apnea or mood disorders; see the complete guidance below to choose the right next steps with your clinician.
+Resetting your internal clock typically requires morning bright light exposure, a consistent wake time, reduced evening light, carefully timed low-dose melatonin, CBT-I (cognitive behavioral therapy for insomnia), and treatment of contributing conditions like sleep apnea, anxiety, or depression.
+Supplements alone rarely solve circadian problems.

 But here's the truth: magnesium glycinate cannot fix a broken sleep-wake cycle.